ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 ## 5. Professor Wiseman’s puzzles

-Another puzzle from Professor Wiseman, [whose website is worth a visit](https://richardwiseman.wordpress.com/){target="_blank"} when you’ve completed this Parallelogram.
+Another puzzle from the psychologist Professor Wiseman, [whose website is worth a visit](https://richardwiseman.wordpress.com/){target="_blank"} when you’ve completed this Parallelogram.

 ::: problem id=5_1 marks=2
 __5.1__ What letter comes next in this sequence?